Browse by Medical Category

 Dr. Franko’s research focuses on obesity prevention, the use of technology in addressing eating disorder risk, and the longitudinal study of eating disorders.
 Her most recent work has been to develop online programs for adolescents to prevent eating disorders and improve body image.

 Contact Dr. Franko: firstname.lastname@example.org

-Laurie Manzo is a Clinical Nutrition Specialist in the Division of Adolescent Medicine at MassGeneral Hospital for Children.
-She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago, and attained her Masters’ degree in health promotion with a specialty in eating disorders at Plymouth State University.
-Laurie provides nutrition counseling to children, adolescents, and young adults who are concurrently receiving medical care in Adolescent Medicine, including those being seen at the Eating Disorders Clinical and Research Program.
+Laurie is a clinical nutrition specialist at the Division of Adolescent and Young Adult Medicine at MassGeneral Hospital for Children.
+She received her undergraduate degree in Dietetics from the University of Connecticut, completed her dietetic internship at Loyola University Chicago and earned her Masters of Education in Health Promotion from Plymouth State University.
+Laurie provides nutrition counseling to children, adolescents and young adults who are concurrently receiving medical care in Adolescent Medicine and/or psychiatric care in the Eating Disorders Clinical and Research Program.
 She is known among patients and parents for her warm and nurturing approach.